Our People

 Anne Mullen

-Dr. Anne Mullen is currently a lecturer in climate change, agriculture, and food security at the Ryan Institute and the Sustainable World Section of the School of Biological and Chemical Sciences.
-Her research interests focus on sustainable food systems that support nutrition security for all, the empowerment of citizens in food systems transformation, and science communication for both citizens and political decision-makers.
+Dr Mullen is a Lecturer in Climate Change, Agriculture and Food Security at the Ryan Institute and within the Sustainable World Section of the School of Biological and Chemical Sciences.
+Her research focuses on sustainable food systems that support nutrition security for all, citizen empowerment in food systems transformation, and effective science communication for both public and policy audiences.

-Dr. Mullen is a nutrition scientist with a PhD in molecular nutrition from Trinity College Dublin.
-She has postdoctoral experience at the London School of Hygiene and Tropical Medicine, where she worked on a complementary feeding project for HIV-exposed infants in Zambia.
+A nutrition scientist by training, Dr Mullen holds a PhD in Molecular Nutrition from Trinity College Dublin.
+She completed postdoctoral research at the London School of Hygiene and Tropical Medicine, where she worked on complementary feeding interventions for HIV-exposed infants in Zambia.

-Dr. Mullen was previously a lecturer in nutritional sciences at King’s College London, where she researched HIV lipodystrophy syndrome in London and led an intervention for acute malnutrition among HIV-positive children and adults in Uganda.
+Previously, Dr Mullen was a Lecturer in Nutritional Sciences at King’s College London.
+Her work there included research on HIV-associated lipodystrophy syndrome in London and the delivery of an acute malnutrition intervention for HIV-positive children and adults in Uganda.

-As Director of Nutrition at the Dairy Council for Great Britain, Dr. Mullen provided evidence-based information on milk, dairy, nutrition, and health to citizens, health professionals, researchers, the food industry, and policymakers.
+Dr Mullen has also held senior leadership roles beyond academia.
+As Director of Nutrition at the Dairy Council for Great Britain, she provided evidence-based guidance on dairy, nutrition and health to citizens, health professionals, researchers, industry and policymakers.

-She was also the launch Chief Editor of the Nature Research Portfolio journal, Nature Food.
-In this role, she organised and/or moderated sessions and side-events at the UN Food Systems Summit Science Days, the FAO Science and Innovation Forum, the Nutrition for Growth Summit, and the International Congress of Nutrition in 2021 and 2022.
+She was the launch Chief Editor of Nature Food, and in this role organised and moderated sessions and side events at major international forums, including the UN Food Systems Summit Science Days, the Food and Agriculture Organization Science and Innovation Forum, the Nutrition for Growth Summit, and the International Congress of Nutrition (2021–2022).

 - Role: Funded Investigator